chef-boneyard/chef-dk/POLICYFILE_README.md

 Policyfile-specific means of composing parts (like a "base" policy plus application-specific stuff) into a whole.
 This work is in the design phase.

-### Native API Incomplete

-As of Chef Client 12.5 and Chef Server 12.3 (not yet released when this was written), the node object has fields for `policy_name` and `policy_group`, which are searchable.

-Chef Server implements RBAC internally for policies and policy groups, but the RBAC API needs to be updated to allow users to modify ACLs.